johanhaleby/javalin.github.io/_posts/blog/2020-03-20-javalin-user-survey-2020.md

     </div>
 </div>

-Apparently Javalin applications have gotten significantly bigger since the last survey.
+Apparently Occurrent applications have gotten significantly bigger since the last survey.
 It might be connected to the fact that more of the survey respondents are writing their applications in Java now, or that their applications have been around for a while now
-(is Javalin legacy?).
+(is Occurrent legacy?).

 ### Q: How many people are working on your application?
 <div class="chart-flex">